rsuntkOrgs/.github/profile/README.md

-# Rissu's Opensource Organisation
+# Rissu's Laboratorium
 ### What we do?
 - Improving Samsung kernel
 - Fixing some bootleg on some Kernels.

 ### Honorable mention
-- [@hiratazx](https://github.com/hiratazx) - For helping and owner of Shirayuki Project
+- [@hiratazx](https://github.com/hiratazx) - For helping and the owner of Shirayuki Project

 ### Code of Conduct
-- You're allowed to fork and redistribute, but don't forget to mention me, rsuntk.
+- You're allowed to fork and redistribute my kernel source, but don't forget to mention me, @rsuntk.